bnavard/Loki/README.md

 ## Acknowledgements

-This codebase inherits from [CAP4D](https://github.com/felixtaubner/cap4d) (CVPR 2025) — we adopt their SD 2.1 UNet + 3D attention scaffold, FLAME
-rasterization utilities, and sliding-window DDIM sampler.
-The warp-conditioning idea and the v3 reorganisation are specific to this branch.
+This codebase inherits from [CAP4D](https://github.com/felixtaubner/cap4d) (CVPR 2025) — we adopt their SD 2.1 UNet + 3D attention scaffold and FLAME rasterization utilities.
+The reference-UNet identity pathway follows [AnimateAnyone](https://arxiv.org/abs/2311.17117) (Hu et al., 2024).
+The reorganisation and the combined ReferenceNet + FLAME + audio recipe are specific to this branch.